 Streamlined Check-In & Check-Out Process

 Streamlining the check-in process ensures patients submit correct information, which is helpful during the payment collection process.
 This is especially important where the billing staff has to follow up on patients for any balances.
-The check out process is critically important.
-It enables healthcare providers to clear payments collections before the patient leaves the premises.

 Charge Capture